ˈdɛsɪmeɪt/

 past tense: decimated; past participle: decimated

-"the inhabitants of the country had been decimated"
+- 1.kill, destroy, or remove a large proportion of."the inhabitants of the country had been decimated"

-kill one in every ten of (a group of people, originally a mutinous Roman legion) as a punishment for the whole group.
+- 2.historicalkill one in every ten of (a group of people, originally a mutinous Roman legion) as a punishment for the whole group."the man who is to determine whether it be necessary to decimate a large body of mutineers"

 ABC use the word in the following headline: